DirectoryLister/DirectoryLister/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

-A clear and concise description of what the bug is.
+A description of the observed behavior.

 **To Reproduce**